 My own journey of resilience has followed a similar course.
 Three steps forward, two steps back.
 Slow, tiny movements in the direction of progress.
 Measured inch by inch, one step at a time, one breath at a time.
 Then intermittent, sudden pushing and driving forward, then jolting back again.

 Feelings, at once, connected and disconnected, triumphant and defeated.
 Hopeful and hopeless, in equal measure.
 Courageous, fragile, fearless and weak.
 Like a wending, winding, upside down, whipping rollercoaster ride, I’m learning to hold on tightly with both hands.
 I’m hanging on during the roughest patches and treasuring the celebrations of life more joyfully than I ever dreamed possible.

 Although I’ve never really believed in “living happily ever after,” I have come to believe with unwavering faith and trust in “living happily even after.”
 My life has not stopped; rather, it is gaining momentum two ways.
 Gradually, and then suddenly.

 In the spirit of elevating resilience from a word to a life most gratefully lived, we invite you to share your own story of resilience with us.
 Send us a message.
 With your permission, we may post it here.

-Following are stories of resilient women we admire and who are making a difference by speaking their truth and following their passions.
+Following are stories of how resilience finds its way into my fashion design and stories about resilient women we admire who are making a difference by speaking their truth and following their passions.